lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 # Notes:
 ## 8 Marpenoth
 The Renons are a farmers family (man and woman), alongside the river.
 Tarou is the assistant for the family, and helps them out on the land.
 They can take care of themselves if needed.

+Every night, since a week, drums can be heard in the distance.
 # Loot: